Paleontology Field Program

 Spend two to five days working with museum crews as they explore fossil sites of the Upper Cretaceous Lance Formation of Wyoming.
 Learn basic geological concepts to put fossils into context of time.
 Develop the eye for recognizing rock from bone as we teach you how to prospect for fossils.
 Collect at fossil microsites, containing dinosaur teeth, turtles and crocodylians, which will help to better understand the life of Late Cretaceous Wyoming.
 Help excavate the skeleton of a large ceratopsian.
 Learn mapping and field jacketing techniques for the safe recovery of fossils bones.
 Assist in prospecting for new fossil sites, and maybe just make a huge discovery of your own.

-Participants must be at least fourteen years old for the adult two-day digs and the five-day expedition, of good health, and physically able to endure the various weather and temperatures conditions of the Wyoming wilderness.
-The nature of fossil collection and excavation requires participants to be physically independent, with the ability to sit, kneel, crouch, and lay on the ground for extended periods of time in outdoor conditions.
-The activity will also include standing and walking for extended periods of time in outdoor conditions.
+If you have not dug for fossils before, or if you haven't participated in this program, join a "novice" level program.
+Families are encouraged to join.
+We strongly recommend that participants be at least twelve years old.
+The nature of fossil collection and excavation requires participants to be physically independent, with the ability to carry a backpack with a water bottle, and sit, kneel, crouch, and lay on the ground for extended periods of time in hot outdoor conditions.
+The activity will also include standing and walking for extended periods of time in primitive outdoor conditions.